“The new Powerbeats are exceptional wired fitness headphones.”

-The new onboard controls will work for anyone but, again, athletes will especially enjoy having quick access to play/pause, track advance, call answer/end, and — for iPhone users — one-button access to Siri, all from the button hiding behind the Beats “B” logo on the right side.
+The new onboard controls will work for anyone but, again, athletes will especially enjoy having quick access to play/pause, track advance, call answer/end, and voice assistant access, all from the button hiding behind the Beats “B” logo on the right side.
 Volume is controlled with a rocker switch atop the right earphone.

 Most of Beats’ competitors are still stuck on in-line control microphones, save the Jabra 45e, which do offer a one-touch assistant button.

 As for comfort, I’m on the fence.
 I love the secure feel.
 These earbuds aren’t going anywhere, no matter how much you jostle your head.
 However, the little bulb sitting behind the silicone eartip is big for my ears and grew uncomfortable after an hour.
 Your mileage will vary.